loning/universe/10_destiny_and_free_will.md

 Quantum-Classical Dualism provides an explanation for the seemingly contradictory yet unified nature of destiny and free will:

-- At the classical level, destiny is calculable and follows deterministic laws
+- At the Classical Domain level, destiny is calculable and follows deterministic laws
-- At the quantum level, free will continuously updates classical destiny through interaction with the quantum universe
+- At the Quantum Domain level, free will continuously updates classical destiny through interaction with the Quantum Domain
-- Destiny is not completely predetermined at birth but is a process of continuous change through the ongoing classicalization of information from the quantum universe
+- Destiny is not completely predetermined at birth but is a process of continuous change through the ongoing classicalization of information from the Quantum Domain

 ### 7. Destiny and Free Will from the Perspective of the Euler-like Formula

 Through the Euler-like formula, we can more elegantly understand the relationship between destiny and free will:

 $$
-e^{i|\psi\rangle_{\text{Quantum Universe}}}=I_{\text{Classical Knowledge}}+i\cdot S_{\text{Classical Entropy}}
+e^{i|\psi\rangle_{\text{Quantum Domain}}}=I_{\text{Classical Knowledge}}+i\cdot S_{\text{Classical Entropy}}
 $$

 In this formula:
 - Classical knowledge (real part) represents the determined destiny trajectory
 - Classical entropy (imaginary part) represents the uncertainty and potential for change in destiny
-- Free will is the process by which observers continuously adjust the ratio of real and imaginary parts through classicalizing the quantum universe
+- Free will is the process by which observers continuously adjust the ratio of real and imaginary parts through classicalizing the Quantum Domain

 ### 8. Practical Implications